Skip to content

 If you prefer natural alternatives to chemical-based mosquito repellents, you can opt for products containing essential oils such as citronella, eucalyptus, or lavender.
 These natural repellents can be just as effective in repelling mosquitoes and are safer for the environment.

-See also Do Bug Zappers Work on Mosquitoes
+See also Can Bug Zappers Get Wet

 Mosquito Repellents